polonenmatti/ros-fanuc-roboguide/README.md

 # ros-fanuc-roboguide
-Uef summer school industrial robotics and automation project.
+This repository is for Uef summer school 2025 course "Industrial robotics and automation" project work.
 In this project I tried to get simulated fanuc robot connected with ROS stack.

 Setup:
 - 1 PC only